gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 ### Node/Python/Go

+1. Build a random number guesser game
 1. Build a microservice
 1. Build an API
 1. Build a Backend
 1. Given a Front-end, Build out a back-end, include secure routes, authentication
 1. Pair up with a front-end dev to work together
 1. Capstone/passion project

+## Other Requirements

+1. Contribute to an open source project